 From Nature to Nylons begins with an introduction to natural fibers, such as wool and linen, and moves on to the development of plastics and synthetic materials like nylon and Gore-Tex.
 Guests will leave with a better understanding of how these fibers changed our world, and how the changing world influenced our desire for advanced high-tech textiles.

 This tour is specifically designed to engage guests who are blind and visually impaired.
 We also strive to be inclusive for all visitors with various abilities.
-Please reach out to communicate your accessibility needs.
+The registration form includes a place to communicate your accessibility needs.

 Reservations for the touch tour are required, and participation is restricted to 10 guests.
 Because reservations are limited, guests are encouraged to register early.
 To register, use the form provided here on the event page.